header pic header text

 Besides its precious work, which makes the eye superior to every other organ of the body, it is the expression of the beauty of body, mind and soul.
 Sufis, therefore, symbolize the eye by a cup of wine.
 Through the eyes, the secret hidden in man's heart is reflected into the heart of another.
 However much a person may try to conceal his secret, yet the reader can read it in his eyes, and can read there his pleasure, his displeasure, his joy, and his sorrow.
 A seer can see still farther.
 The seer can see the actual condition of man's soul through his eyes, his grade of evolution, his attitude in life, his outlook on life, and his condition, both hidden and manifest.
 Besides, to the passive soul of a disciple, knowledge, ecstasy, spiritual joy, and divine peace, all are given through the glance.
 One sees in everyday life that a person who is laughing in his mind with his lips closed can express his laughter through his glance, and the one who receives the glance at once catches the infectious mirth.
 Often the same happens through looking in the eyes of the sorrowful, in a moment one becomes filled with depression.
 And those whose secret is God, whose contemplation is the perfection of beauty, whose joy is endless in the realization of everlasting life, and from whose heart the spring of love is ever flowing, it is most appropriate that their glance should be called, symbolically, the Bowl of Saki, the Bowl of the Wine-Giver.

-The following prayerful poem, which be may the original idea followed by a subtle revision, was found in Hazrat Inayat Khan's personal notebook from 1922:
+The following prayerful poem, which may be the original idea followed by a subtle revision, was found in Hazrat Inayat Khan's personal notebook from 1922:

 Thy light which riseth in my heart,